Meeting Pattern

 The Introduction to Linguistics course modules consist of three 1 credit modules that can be taken separately.

 Each module includes two components of the formal study of language (see topic outlines below).
 Phonology/Phonetics is a pre-requisite for both of the other two modules.
 Each module can be taken for a letter grade or as Satisfactory/Unsatisfactory.
-Same text book for all 3 modules and for the complete Introduction to Linguistics course module series! |
+Same text book for all 3 modules and for the complete Introduction to Linguistics course module series!
+Each module can be completed at your own pace, which means you can register for multiple modules per semester as long as you start and finish each one in order. |

 Description